kitab-project-org/ZoteroStyleForKITAB/Zotero_problems.md

 ### URL – remove <>, add ‘,’ before the URL?
 Hanna wrote into my notes: (also changed now)
 In note: I have  deleted the angle brackets from URLs and the like in line with the style guide, but if Zotero insists on them, you will probably find it easiest to keep them

+###  Extra period now removed from URIs, ms0000 should be added as a page number with a preceding comma (,).
+When milestone not present, the URI automatically ends with a fullstop.
+Abū ʿAbd Allāh Muḥammad b. ʿAbd Allāh al-Ḥākim al-Naysābūrī, Maʿrifat ʿulūm al-ḥadīth (Beirut: Dār al-kutub al-’ilmiyya, 1977), 261, 0405HakimNaysaburi.MacrifatCulumHadith.Shia002093., ms.240.